YanivWein24/YanivWein24/README.md

 ## A Full-Stack Developer

 # <img src="https://github.com/YanivWein24/Portfolio/assets/97472180/506765a2-4b12-42f3-b7fa-dae81f6f149c" width="30"> About me:
+* 💼 1 Year of professional work experience
+* 💻 Currently working as a full-stack developer at [Socialo](https://www.socialo.app)
 * 👨‍💻 Specializing in React, Node.js, MongoDB, and TypeScript
 * 🎓 Practical Engineer in electronics
 * 👨‍🔧 Former technician in the Israeli Navy
-* 💼 Currently working as a full-stack developer at Socialo
 * 🐶 Dogs person

 <br/>